13th-Sammy/notes-web/README.md

 # Notes Web

-A full-stack web application for managing personal notes with user authentication, built with Java backend and vanilla JavaScript frontend.
+A full-stack web application for managing personal notes with user authentication, built with Java backend and vanilla JavaScript frontend. <br>
+Visit https://notes-web-0dof.onrender.com to use Notes Web !

 ## Features